ayerest/birdhouse-frontend/README.md

 ### Frontend

 React Native app with Expo SDK frontend.
 From Expo: Image Picker, Pedometer, MapView, Audio.
 Image Picker allows users to select an image from their camera library for an avatar on signup and also allows in-app camera use on the bird sighting form.
 Pedometer for live updating step count during app use - also updates overall step count for a date range upon login.
 MapView for live updating and static map views.
 Audio to play bird calls in app.
-Used React Hooks to manage local state and Redux.js for app-wide state.
+Used React Hooks (checkout out my [blog post on Hooks](https://dev.to/iris/looky-looky-i-wrote-about-hook-s-y-28o7)) to manage local state and Redux.js for app-wide state.

 ## Credits